kassonlab/gromacs-gmxapi/python_packaging/documentation/reference/projectstructure.rst

 Implementation overview
 =======================

-The primary user-facing component is the ``gmx`` :doc:`Python module <python>`, which is implemented in pure Python for consistency, transparency, and maintainability.
+The primary user-facing component is the ``gmxapi`` :doc:`Python module <../userguide/pythonreference>`, which is implemented in pure Python for consistency, transparency, and maintainability.
 It's purpose is to provide an idiomatic and stable interface to the API functionality.

 Where functionality and behavior should mirror that of the C++ API, the Python module refers to the sub-package ``gmx.core``, which is a C++ extension that serves as a minimal wrapper to ``libgmxapi``.